firebolt-db/godocs/docs/sql_reference/information-schema/users.md

 # Information schema for users
 You can use the `information_schema.users` view to return information about users.
 You can use a `SELECT` query to return information about each user, as shown in the example below.

+To view information about users, you must have [user privilege]({% link Overview/Role-Based Access Control/user-permissions.md %}#user-permissions) or ownership of the user object.

 ```sql
 SELECT
   *